-- List and describe special types of income and discuss how they are taxed
+- List and describe special types of income and the taxation of them

 - Define residual income, interest income and dividend income

-- Share the meaning and purpose of a constructed receipt of income
+- Share the meaning and purpose of a constructive receipt of income

 - Explain the reporting requirements of a 1099-MISC